 James also regularly attends coroner’s inquests and is available to act in other regulatory cases, with special interests in Health and Safety and Environmental / Waste Management prosecutions an area in which James is assisted by his Bsc (Hons) in Geo-chemistry.

-James’ main focus is on police discipline.
-He regularly acts for the Appropriate Authority in such cases and has also acted as legal advisor to the Chief Constable in appropriate cases.
+James acts for the Appropriate Authority in such cases and has also acted as legal advisor to the Chief Constable.

-James can also act in all other professional disciplinary tribunals including but not limited to:
+James has recently seen in increase in instructions in professional discipline, in particular, instructed by the Nursing and Midwifery Council.
+He can also act in all other professional disciplinary tribunals including but not limited to:

 - Fire Fighters